3 Best Tent Air Conditioners: Portable Devices To Stay Cool

 However, the effectiveness depends on how much temperature change you desire.

-If you only want to reduce the temperature by 10 or 15 degrees, you’ll be happy with most portable units.
+If you only want to reduce the temperature by 10 or 15 degrees, most portable units will satisfy you.

-However, if you’re expecting to go from 100 degrees down to 60 degrees, you will be severely disappointed.
+However, if you expect to go from 100 degrees to 60 degrees, you will be severely disappointed.

 Why?
 Because it takes a tremendous amount of power to drop the air temperatures by 40 degrees.